rachel-dynamsoft/label-recognition-docs-mobile/programming-old/objectivec-swift/user-guide-mrz.md

    end
    ```

-2. Execute the pod command to install the frameworks and generate workspace(**HelloWorld.xcworkspace**):
+2. Execute the pod command to install the frameworks and generate `HelloWorld.xcworkspace`:

    ```bash
    pod install